james-berkheimer/jb-download/README.md

 ---

-Versioning
+## Versioning

 Versioning is handled automatically via GitHub Actions.
-The VERSION file is updated and tagged on every push to main.
+The `VERSION` file is updated and tagged on every push to `main`.

 ---

-License
+## License

 MIT © James Berkheimer